sim1andre/barebone-wp-theme/README.md

 In this mode the css and js are beeing minified and the regular css and js is removed from public folder.

-**Remember!**
-When you are going from dev to production you will need to change the functions.php to use files with .min suffix.

 **Change modes**

   1. Find and open gulpfile.js